 Waterways and drainage charge

 The parks charge is used by Parks Victoria to maintain places we all enjoy, like Arthurs Seat, the Royal Botanic Gardens, Albert Park Lake, Lysterfield Park, Cardinia Park Reservoir and the Dandenong Ranges National Park.
 Property owners contribute towards this annual charge, which appears on your July, August or September bill.
-In 2020, the minimum charge for businesses is $79.02.
+In 2020, the In 2021, the minimum charge for businesses is $80.20.
 For more information about the parks charge, visit Parks Victoria's website.

 Trade waste application